 Note that other candidates have plans for student loan debt too.
-Bernie Sanders, the junior Senator from Vermont, has likewise proposed cancelling student loan debt.
+Bernie Sanders, the Senator from Vermont, has likewise proposed cancelling student loan debt.
 His plan goes further than Warren’s in one key respect: He would make debt forgiveness available to all borrowers, regardless of their income.
 That means that even borrowers making more than $250,000 a year would be eligible.

-Tips for Your Financial Plans
+Tips for Your Financial Plan

-- The sooner you can deal with your student loan debt, the sooner you can start saving for retirement and investing your assets. a financial advisor can help you navigate your debt and get on track with saving and investing.
+- The sooner you deal with your student debt, the earlier you can start saving for retirement and investing your assets. a financial advisor can help you navigate your debt and get on track with saving and investing.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - Regardless of whether you’re paying off student debt, a mortgage or a credit card, a well-constructed budget can help you keep your finances in order.
 If you don’t know where to start, try using SmartAsset’s budget calculator.